luisangel2895/xhockware-frontend/README.md

 Finally this application meets the standards to become cross-platform and desktop thanks to cordova.
 Probably tomorrow or the day after tomorrow I will upload in this repository the apk of the Android application and the .exe installer of the Windows desktop application.

-Also in the next few days it is likely that I will upload the application and the api server to my personal server to be able to observe the perfect behavior of the application.
+Also in the next few days it is likely that I will upload the application and the api server to my personal server to be able to observe the perfect behavior of the application in production mode.

 # Questions